doppio-ristretto/javascript-challenge/README.md

+# UFO Javascript project
-# Simple project to get to know Javascript.
+Simple project to get to know Javascript.
 It features an interactive UFO sightings list.